noamzaks/jinja-ls/README.md

 ## Usage

-### Import Paths
+### Import URIs

-In VSCode settings you may add directories to "Jinjs LS: Import Paths" to be searched in include/import/from import/extends statements.
+In VSCode settings you may add directorie URIs to "Jinjs LS: Import URIs" to be searched in include/import/from import/extends statements.

 ### LS Commands